JoseB1798/PasswordGenerator/README/README.md

-The purpose of this project is to generate passwords using javascript it appears i have an error on line 68 but i do not know how to fix it.
+The purpose of this project is to generate passwords using javascript. relies on users criteria preference to generate a random password.
+Enter a password length between 8 & 128.
+You will be guided with messages for the password criteria.